varunmathur2005/Tic-Tac-Toe/README.md

     #### Description:
     My project is based on a classic game which was an integral part of my childhood, namely ,the tic-tac-toe game.
     A simplistic game usually played using spare paper and pencil with our friends.
-I have created a copy of the tic-tac-toe game in  python using sys, random and fontstyle modules.
+I have created a copy of the tic-tac-toe game in  python and SQL using sys, random, time, datetime, mysql.connector and fontstyle modules.
 It is playable through the command line.
     The purpose of playing Tic-Tac-Toe is to win by getting 3 of your marks (either X or O) in a straight line.
     The straight line can run diagonally, vertically, or horizontally.